 Other actual expenses.

 Overnight out-of-state travel.
 All out-of-state travel must be approved in advance by the Board of Managers.
-In determining whether to approve out-of-state travel, the Board will give particular consideration to whether representation from the District has been requested by a state or federal governmental office or other host entity whose purpose or work particularly relates to the District’s purposes, projects or programs.
-If two or more managers or staff travel together by car, only the driver will receive reimbursement. .All expenses are limited to those which are reasonable, ordinary and necessary.
-Receipts are required for expenses for which reimbursement is requested.
+In determining whether to approve out-of-state travel, the Board of Managers will give particular consideration to whether representation from the District has been requested by a state or federal governmental office or other host entity whose purpose or work particularly relates to the District’s purposes, projects or programs.
+If two or more managers or staff travel together by car, only the driver will receive reimbursement.
 Expenses eligible for reimbursement include:

 Round-trip coach-class (or lesser-cost) airfare;

-Registration for conferences, seminars and other events pertaining to District business;
+Registration for workshops, conferences, seminars and other events pertaining to District business;

-Mileage and parking – use of personal vehicle (only) will be reimbursed at the tax-deductible mileage rate set by the federal Internal Revenue Service and the cost of renting an automobile will be reimbursed only if necessary to conduct District business (reimbursed to airport and back using personal vehicle);

-Meals (excluding alcoholic beverages);
+Mileage as provided in paragraph a above when using a personal vehicle.

+Parking

+Meals;

-Gratuities (not to exceed 20 percent of expenses incurred);
+Gratuities for meals, maid service and parking assistance (15 percent of expenses incurred);

 Lodging;

-Other actual and reasonable expenses.
+Other actual expenses.

+expenses.

 Employee and manager training.
 The District may pay reasonable registration, tuition, travel and incidental expenses (including lodging and meals) for education, development and training when expenditures are directly related to the performance of duties.
-Expenditures must be approved in advance by the administrator (for employees) or Board (for managers and the administrator).
-Each person attending such training shall report on the purpose of the training, the skills and knowledge obtained as a result of the training and implementation recommendations, and recommendations on the value of future attendance of such training.
+Expenditures must be approved in advance by the administrator (for employees) or Board (for managers and the administrator), provided that the Board may approve any expenditures for which advanced approval was not obtained when there was insufficient time to obtain such approval in advance.
+No training may be approved if the amount of expenditures will cause the aggregate amount expended for such training to exceed the budget for training for the calendar without the approval of the Board.
+Each staff person attending such training shall provide a copy of all materials obtained in connection with the training to the administrator and shall submit a written.
+Each person attending such training shall report on the purpose of the training, the skills and knowledge obtained as a result of the training, recommendations for implementation of any skills or knowledge obtained as well as, and recommendations on the value of future attendance of such training.
 The administrator shall maintain a log of training paid for by the District and include a report on staff and manager training in the monthly staff report.
+Similarly, the administrator and each manager attending such training shall make all materials obtained in connection with the training available to the administrator and other managers and shall submit a report on the purpose of the training, the skills and knowledge obtained as a result of the training, recommendations for implementation of any skills or knowledge obtained as well as the value of future attendance at such training.

 Safety and health programs.
 The District may pay for safety and health programs that promote healthier and more productive employees and reduce costs to watershed taxpayers, including costs associated with workers’ compensation and disability benefits claims, insurance premiums and lost time resulting from employee absences.
+Expenditures for safety and health programs employees included in the District budget must be approved in advance by the administrator.
+Expenditures for managers and the administrator must be approved in advance by the Board.
+Except that it is expected all staff will maintain current CPR and emergency first aid certification, training for which will be provided by the district as needed to maintain.